Azzinoth/VisualNodeSystem/README.md

 - **File System Integration**: The system allows you to save/load node data to/from files.

 - **Node Event Callbacks**: The library provides functionalities to set callbacks for node events.

-- **Area Properties**: You can get and set various area properties like area position, size, and render offset.

 ## Usage